Body snatching: Boston Medical School

 In Boston, medical students faced similar issues with procuring subjects for dissection.
 In his biographical notes, John Collins Warren Jr. wrote, "No occurrences in the course of my life have given me more trouble and anxiety than the procuring of subjects for dissection."
 He continues to tell of the difficulty his father John Warren had finding subjects during the Revolutionary War: many soldiers who had died were without relation.
 These experiences gave John Warren the experience he needed to begin his lectures on anatomy in 1781.
-His advertisement in the local paper stated the following: "A Course of lectures will be delivered this Winter upon the several Branches of Physick, for the Improvement of all such as are desirous of obtaining medical Knowledge: Those who propose attending, are requested to make Application as soon as possible, as the Course will commence in a few days.
-It was dated and signed: Boston 01/01/1781 John Warren, Sec'y, Medical Society.
+His advertisement in the local paper stated the following: "A Course of lectures will be delivered this Winter upon the several Branches of Physick, for the Improvement of all such as are desirous of obtaining medical Knowledge: Those who propose attending, are requested to make Application as soon as possible, as the Course will commence in a few days."
+It was dated and signed: "Boston 01/01/1781 John Warren, Sec'y, Medical Society."

 Harvard Medical School

 Ebenezer Hersey, a physician, left Harvard College £1,000 for the creation of a Professorship in Anatomy in 1770.
 A year earlier, John Warren and his friends had created a secret anatomic society.
 This society's purpose was to participate in anatomic dissection, using cadavers that they themselves procured.
 The group's name was the "Spunkers"; however, speaking or writing the name was prohibited.
 Often the group used shovels to obtain fresh corpses for its anatomical study.

-Harvard Medical School was established on November 22, 1782; John Warren was elected Professor of Anatomy and Surgery.
+Harvard Medical School was established November 22, 1782; John Warren was elected Professor of Anatomy and Surgery.
 When his son was in the college in 1796, the peaceful times provided few subjects.
 John Collins Warren Jr. wrote: "Having understood that a man without relations was to be buried in the North Burying-Ground, I formed a party ...
 When my father came up in the morning to lecture, and found that I had been engaged in this scrape, he was very much alarmed."

 John Warren's quest for subjects led him to consult with his colleague, W.E.
 Horner, professor of anatomy at University of Pennsylvania, who wrote back: "Since the opening of our lectures, the town has been so uncommonly healthy, that I have not been able to obtain a fourth part of subjects required for our dissecting rooms."

 Warren later enlisted the help of an old family friend, John Revere (son of Paul Revere) to procure subjects for dissection.
 Revere called upon John Godman who suggested that Warren employ the services of James Henderson, "a trusty old friend and servant" who could "at any time, and almost to any number, obtain the articles you desire."